oracle-livelabs/oci/oipa/introduction/introduction.md

 ## About this Workshop

-The labs in this workshop walk you through all the steps to get started using the new experience of **Oracle Insurance Policy Adminstration (OIPA)**.
-First, you will provision OIPA sandbox environments with a simulated data.
-Then, you will practice several methods for managing lifecycle operations for the environments that you create.

-Estimated Workshop Time: 3 hours
+**Oracle Insurance Policy Adminstration (OIPA)** LiveLab.
+This workshop enables you to get a hands-on experience of the OIPA platform.
+Users' persona can range from insurance business analysts to actuaries, customer service representatives, and configuration analysts configuring the OIPA platform.
+This live lab provides an automated provisioning of an OIPA sandbox environment with simulated data.
+Users can expect to practice several use cases using our platform ranging from creating new insurance policies, issuing pending policies, analyzing account values, and more.
+More information regarding the OIPA platform can be found at this link : https://www.oracle.com/financial-services/insurance/policy-administration/

 ### Objective
 * Provision OIPA Sandbox Environment

 OIPA LiveLabs - What is it
+* Access an  OIPA instance to experience first hand the platform with insurance specific use cases
 * Try Oracle Cloud free of charge while exploring the life insurance applications
 * Learn a technical skill to deploy OIPA on OCI
 * Create a sandbox for test-driving OIPA without creating an account or Oracle Cloud tenancy.